 With Florida family courts often being at capacity, the use of magistrates in your case can be quite helpful if you are aiming to resolve a divorce or family law matter in a timely manner.
 However, delays can still occur.
 To ensure that your rights are protected, whether in front of a general magistrate or judge, is to have a qualified lawyer on your side during the court hearing.

-If you are interested in filing for divorce or modifying a family court order in Florida, contact our experienced divorce attorney at The Virga Law Firm, P.A. today.
+If you are interested in filing for divorce or modifying a family court order in Florida, contact our experienced attorney at The Virga Law Firm, P.A. today.